ZhyBrian/BreastLesion3DLocalizer/readme.md

 | `hlst_cls_token.pth` | Learnable `[CLS]` token | Same natural-video pretraining |

 > [!IMPORTANT]
 > The temporal encoder and MLP head weights are **not** pretrained on ultrasound data, due to the lack of large-scale ultrasound video datasets.
-To use HLST on your own ultrasound video data, you **must** fine-tune at least the temporal encoder + MLP head (and ideally train end-to-end) on your target dataset.
+To use HLST on your own ultrasound video data, you **must** fine-tune at least the temporal encoder and MLP head (and ideally train end-to-end) on your target dataset.

 ### Dependencies